The Drive to Create: Three Handmade Personal Spaces in Houston

 We, in Houston, welcome the Folk Art Society of America for its 11th Annual Conference to see first-hand the Texas experiment and to visit these examples of human creativity.

-SUSANNE THEIS has been director of The Orange Show Foundation in Houston since 1983.
+SUSANNE THEIS was formerly the director of the Orange Show Foundation in Houston, Tex

 As seen in: